joelbarmettlerUZH/Spring_Boot_Demo/README.md

 }
 ```

 We did two things here.
 First, we modified the URL that handles the request.
 Instead of ""/api/v1/example", we now serve **"/api/v1/example/{id}"**.
 Note that the *id* is a variable and not a fixed value.
-We can now retreive this variable in the greeting method with the **@PathVariable** notation as a String or - in our case - a Long.
+We can now retrieve this variable in the greeting method with the **@PathVariable** notation as a String or - in our case - a Long.
 This id variable can then be used in the context.
 Further, we added a **@ResponseStatus(HttpStatus.OK)** to the Controller, which gives an OK-Status code back to the frontend when the method is called.
 Other possible HttpStatus codes would be *ACCEPT*, *CONFLICT*, *CREATED* and many more.
 To send a request to this Controller, we now need to specify the ID in the URL-Path as follows: **http://localhost:8080/api/v1/example/3?name=joel&number=4**.
 Note that I chose the ID to be 3 here, just as an example.

 But why would you need such a parameter inside of the URL-Path when you could equally provide is as a RequestParam?
 Well, it turns out that the URL defines more "what content you want to access", while the RequestParam is more "additional information to that request".
 Let me give you an example.
 When you have a UserAPI at "/Users/" and you want to get access to the user with a particular ID, you use a PathVariable: "/Users/{UserID}/".
-When you now want to specify what information you would like to get from the information, like "get me the last 5 books the user with ID = 1 has read", we use RequestParam: "/Users/1?NumberOfBooks=5" RequestParameters are often optional and let you filter/specify the information you want to get from the api.
+When you now want to specify what information you would like to get from the information, like "get me the last 5 books the user with ID = 1 has read", we use RequestParam: "/Users/1?NumberOfBooks=5" RequestParameters are often optional and let you filter/specify the information you want to get from the Api.

 # Resources

 The resource Package in our application will hold all classes that we have in our system that are not directly involved into the REST-Communication.
 Such a class can be a User, a Game, or anything else.

-For now, we have just passed arround primitive data types, but spring Boot is much more powerfull than that.
-Let's build a REST-Controller that returns Objects of type "User".
-First, we create a simple User-Java Class in a new Package called "Resource" and insert the User class into it.
+For now, we have just passed around primitive data types, but Spring Boot is much more powerful than that.
+Let's build a REST-Controller that returns objects of type "User".
+First, we create a simple User-Java class in a new package called "Resource" and insert the User class into it.

 ```java
 package com.example.demo.Resources;